sdg1234/claim-voice-bot/README.md

 This project is to enable a simple voicebot in your project to help you with raising a claim.

-### find the sample project in dist/index.html and be sure to run it behind a server
+### find the sample project in dist/  folder and be sure to run it behind a server

 Things you need to do to run this: